-Name: Ms LAU Hiu-wing Post: Inspector of Police Eduction： Bachelor Degree in Business Administration, The Chinese University of Hong Kong (2016) Year of Joining Police: 2017 Previous Work Experience: Immigration Officer
+Name: Ms LAU Hiu-wing Post: Inspector of Police Eduction： Bachelor Degree in Business Administration, The Chinese University of Hong Kong (2016) Year of Joining Police: 2017 Previous Work Experience: Disciplined Services Officer

 Name: TANG Kan-hei Post: Police Constable Eduction： Bachelor Degree in Policing and Public Order (2012) Year of Joining Police: 2008 Previous Work Experience: Leisure Services Helper, Lifeguard

 I am an active and outgoing person who like to participate in challenging activities, such as surfing and rock climbing.
 Thus, I immediately applied for the challenging post of Police Constable after obtaining a Higher Diploma.
 To better prepare myself, I further studied a Bachelor degree of Art in Policing and Public Order in 2012.
 I have gained valuable knowledge that I can apply in my daily duites.
 Futhermore, the Force also let me develop my stengths.
 I joined the Force Search Unit (High Rise) as my volunteer secondary duty.
 In addition to normal duties, I also provide additional operational capability, expertise and crucial professional support to the Force.
 In order to reinforce my experience and knowledge on rope access, I was nominated to attend a High Rise Training in Germany in February 2018.
 On the other hand, the Force has various posts and each post are challenging and mission-oriented.
 Although the Force have over 30 thousand members, we have the same vision which is "That Hong Kong remains one of the safest and most stable societies in the world".
 I will continue to demonstrate my best and promote the Force to the public.
 I hope that more people can become my colleague and contribute to our city, Hong Kong.

 Year of Joining Police: 2010 Previous Work Experience: Waiter